 Our team of researchers is committed to undertaking internationally excellent research to develop new treatments for neurological disorders.
 With your support, we can significantly enhance our research and ability to discover new treatments for brain diseases.

 Donations to the BHRC are administered through The University of Otago Foundation Trust, a registered New Zealand charity.
 Donations made by New Zealand registered taxpayers may be eligible to receive a tax rebate of up to 33.3%.

 If you have questions about donating to the BHRC please contact the University of Otago Development and Alumni Relations Office.

 You can make a secure online donation to the Brain Health Research Centre through the University of Otago Alumni and friends website:

 To honour the memory of a loved one, you may consider donations to the Brain Health Research Centre in lieu of flowers at a funeral.
-If you would like to discuss an 'in memory' donation to the BHRC, please call Jane Reynolds on 03 479 4066.

 Consider a gift in your Will